Coordination Office for the promotion of early career researchers

 - and is responsible for all information on the promotion of early career researchers.

 The Commission is composed of delegates from all faculties, intermediate staff, students as well as university offices which are particularly committed to matters concerning the promotion of early career researchers.
-The Commission is chaired by the Vice President for Research, Prof. Dr. Daniel Candinas.
+The Commission is chaired by the Vice-Rector for Development, Prof. Dr. Virginia Richter.

-The forthcoming meetings of the Commission are taking place:
+The next meeting of the Commission will take place: